MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/o365-data-locations.md

 Please review the [Products available by region](https://go.microsoft.com/fwlink/p/?linkid=2093451) page to find data residency information for Microsoft Azure.

-### What are Multi-Geo Capabilities in Office 365?
+### What are Multi-Geo Capabilities in Microsoft 365?

 [Multi-Geo](https://go.microsoft.com/fwlink/p/?linkid=872033) enables a single Office 365 tenant to span across multiple Office 365 data center regions and gives customers the ability to store their Office 365 core customer data, on a per-user basis, in select regions.